antoinealb/antoinealb.github.io/_drafts/rust.markdown

 file runtime.o # Check that the file was compiled for ARM
 {% endhighlight %}

-# Adding Rust support to the Makefile
+We can now add Rust support to the Makefile.
-Basically that was pretty easy, I only added a rule to compile Rust code.
-You can see the relevant commit here: _XXX_
+You can see how I did it in [my commit](https://github.com/antoinealb/rust-demo-cortex-m4/commit/033a80ea998267cca27eac75cfd0b2bac132febd).

 # Porting our main function to Rust